Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Weights and formality

 The following is now an immediate consequence of Theorem \ref{purity_implies_formality}:

 \begin{coro} Let $A$ be a hypercommutative algebra in 1-pure $\CC$-mixed Hodge complexes.
 Then $A$ is formal as a hypercommutative algebra in cochain complexes of $\CC$-vector spaces. \end{coro}

-\begin{rema} Of course, there is an analogous corollary for BV-algebras in $\CC$-mixed Hodge complexes that are 2-pure.
-The main geometric situations that we will consider in the following section start with a BV-algebra which can be made into a $\CC$-mixed Hodge in a compatible way.
+\begin{rema} The main geometric situations that we will consider in the following section starts with a $\BV$-algebra which can be made into a $\CC$-mixed Hodge complex in a compatible way.
 Since the underlying objects are compact Kähler manifolds, the cohomology is 1-pure (rather than 2-pure).
-Therefore one does not obtain formality of the BV-algebra, but we will obtain formality of the associated hypercommutative algebra, whose governing operad is 1-pure. \end{rema}
+Therefore one does not obtain formality of the $\BV$-algebra, but we will obtain formality of the associated hypercommutative algebra, whose governing operad is 1-pure. \end{rema}